josemoscoso-duke/heart-attack-risk-model/README.md

 Our application front end code is stored in this linked [repository](https://github.com/Rnhondova/heart-failure-prediction-app-ui)

-This web app allows you to test different sets of parameters and returns a prediction about the risk of having a heart attack.
+This web app allows us to test different sets of parameters and returns a prediction about the risk of having a heart attack.

 ![front_end](image/front_end_high.png)